AndreasFaust/gatsby-plugin-htaccess/README.md

 | Type:    | array of objects/strings |
 | Default: | null                     |

-Fully customized redirects you can type as string.
+Fully customized redirects you can define as strings.

+#### Redirecting Domains

 If you have several domains for your site and want them all to link to your main domain, you can setup this via objects with the keys `from` and `to`.

 ```javascript